Lost Queens

-Lost Queens, or Locas Perdidas, is a short film of Chilean director Ignacio Juricic.
-The film was released at the 2015 Cannes Film Festival, where it was one of just 18 short films shortlisted from a list of 1,600 for the Cinéfondation and won second prize.
+Lost Queens, or Locas Perdidas, is a short film of Chilean director Ignacio Juricic Merillán.
+The film was released at the 2015 Cannes Film Festival, where it was one of 18 short films shortlisted from a list of 1,600 for the Cinéfondation.
+Lost Queens won the Second Prize.

+Film

+The film is 28 minutes long.
+The producer was Mariana Tejos Martignoni.

 Plot

 In 1996, 18-year-old Rodrigo is arrested by the police in a televised raid on the club where he works as a drag queen.
 He returns home fearful that his family will see him on the news.
 While all the family is getting ready for a wedding, he makes plans to run away with the 48-year-old hairdresser Mauricio, a family friend and Rodrigo's boyfriend.